kit-dsn/lightning-tla/Readme.md

 ### Using Docker

-Load the provided Docker image: `docker load < docker-tlc-image.tar` Alternatively, download the image from Docker Hub: `docker pull matthias25/tlc` If you downloaded the image from Docker Hub, use `matthias25/tlc` instead of `tlc` in the subsequent command.
+Load the provided Docker image: `docker load < docker/docker-tlc-image.tar` Alternatively, download the image from Docker Hub: `docker pull matthias25/tlc` If you downloaded the image from Docker Hub, use `matthias25/tlc` instead of `tlc` in the subsequent command.

 Then, run the container with: ```docker run -v $(pwd):/work --rm -it tlc```